 1.3.2 3.2.
-Annotation formats
+HED annotation format

 HED annotations are comma-separated strings of HED tags drawn from a HED schema vocabulary.
 HED validators and other tools use the information encoded in the relevant schema when performing validation and other processing of HED annotations.